 Eagle Adventure operates year round offering a unique experience in customized outdoor adventures.
 Our company personnel are experienced in kayak, canoe, voyageur canoe, nordic walking/hiking, regular hiking and caving.
 We use our skills to take you on enjoyable and safe family adventures but have the skills to step it up to whitewater and overnight adventures if you wish.

 From the moment you enter Elsie’s Diner, you will feel like you are stepping back in time to the Fabulous 50’s.
 Come sit in a comfy booth or grab a stool at the counter.
+Tap your toes to the great oldies music.
+A great place for Guys to bring their Dolls for date night.

-At the Farmer's Pantry you'll find pick your own apples, raspberries, and soon cherries, a petting farm, our Wildlife Interactive center, Farmer's Mini Golf, a Cedar Maze, a Rope Maze, events and activities on some weekends throughout the summer and fall!
+At the Farmer's Pantry you'll find pick your own apples, raspberries, pumpkins and cherries, a petting farm, our Wildlife Interactive center, Farmer's Mini Golf, a Cedar Maze, a Rope Maze, events and activities on some weekends throughout the summer and fall!
 Check out farmerspantry.com for details!

 The Good Cheer Splash Pad at Kelso Beach Park is the hottest place to stay cool in the summer!
 Open Daily from 9:00 a.m. to dusk.
 NO admission fee!